 Tracking your spending and income is one of the most important pieces to living a financially healthy life.
 While there’s more to track than just your checking account, entering the checks you write into a check register is a good start.

-- On the first line, enter your starting balance (the amount of money you currently have) for your checking account on the first line in the column marked “Balance.”
+- On the first line in the column marked “Balance,” enter the starting balance (the amount of money you currently have) of your checking account.
 The dollars should go in the larger box to the left while the cents belong in the smaller box on the right.
 In our example below, we’ll start with $1,000.00.

 - Go down to the next line and fill in the number of the check you just wrote in the “Check number/code” column.

-- Next to that, in the date column, fill in the date of the check.
+- Next to that, in the date column, fill in the date you wrote the check.

 - On the same line in the “Transaction Description” column, enter the name of the person or company you paid.